lyu-ai/agentok/README.md

 >
 > Please do not use it for production purpose, and make sure you export flows in time.

-Once you've started both the frontend and backend services by following the steps previously outlined, you can access the application by opening your web browser and navigating to:
+Once you've started both the ui and api services by following the steps previously outlined, you can access the application by opening your web browser and navigating to:

 - Frontend: http://localhost:2855
 - Backend: http://localhost:5004 (OpenAPI docs served at http://localhost:5004/redoc)
 - PocketBase: http://localhost:7676

-If your services are started successfully and running on the expected ports, you should see the user interface or receive responses from the backend via this URL.
+If your services are started successfully and running on the expected ports, you should see the user interface or receive responses from the api services via this URL.

 ## 👨‍💻 Contributing